Effective for 3 to 6 years

 - If you don’t want to worry about taking birth control, an IUD can be a great choice.

 - There are four kinds of hormonal IUDs in the U.S.: Mirena, Kyleena, Skyla, Liletta.
 Each is a little different in terms of how much hormone it releases.

 - They last for 3 to 6 years, depending on which kind you choose.

 - IUDs are reversible.
 You can have the IUD taken out at any time if you want to get pregnant.

 - You don’t need to do anything before you have sex.

 - Most people have lighter, shorter periods with the hormonal IUD.
 After 3 to 6 months, your periods may stop altogether.

 - Hormonal IUDs help decrease menstrual cramping.

 - The IUD does not reduce your chance of getting HIV or other sexually transmitted infections (STIs).

 How the Hormonal IUD Works

 The hormonal IUD thickens your cervical mucus which blocks sperm from getting to the egg.
 If sperm can’t get to an egg, you can’t get pregnant.
 The IUD may also stop eggs from leaving the ovaries.
 No egg, no pregnancy.

 The first step to getting an IUD is to make an appointment.
 Your Family PACT provider will talk with you and give you a pelvic exam to make sure the hormonal IUD is right for you.
 If you decide to have an IUD placed, it can be inserted during an office visit.
 That’s it!

 You may feel some cramps or get dizzy when you first get an IUD.
 This should go away with rest or pain medicine.

-Once the IUD is in, you should check once a month for a small string that hangs down in your vagina.
+Once the IUD is in, you should check once a month for a small strings that hangs down in your vagina.
 The strings are there so the IUD can be taken out later.
 Don’t pull on the strings or you could move the IUD out of place.
 If you don’t want to check for the strings yourself, your provider can do it for you one month after you get the IUD and once a year after that.